ikolomiets/protokol/README.md

 `validator: (T) -> Unit` lambda (also optional) that is used to validate serialized list's size as well as each of its elements.

-Similar to `BYTEARRAY`, the List types prepend serialized data with list's size integer encoded using _Variable Length Encoding_.

 Example below has ListResult's `values: List<Boolean>` property bound as **Protokol**'s `BOOLEANS` field:

 ```Kotlin